 Last but not least: What good is any home if it doesn’t provide security and comfort?
 Although you can’t prevent crimes and accidents from happening in your residential community altogether, there are specific steps you can take to maximize your residents’ safety.

 Examples of preventive actions for ensuring resident safety:

 - Install a video intercom system: Video intercom systems allow residents to verify a visitor’s identity before granting access to the building.
 What’s more, some modern intercom systems log every visitor’s entry, so residents and staff can review who’s entering the property at any time.

 - Prepare detailed emergency evacuation plans: Although emergencies happen at unexpected times, you can best prepare residents by providing them with a detailed emergency response plan.
 Depending on your local laws and regulations, you might want to have emergency evacuation drills.
 If you’re in an area where natural disasters like hurricanes or earthquakes happen frequently, you definitely should hold practice drills.

-Ways to improve the resident experience
+5 ways to improve your resident experience

 Improving resident retention starts with delivering top-notch resident experiences.
 While it might be easy to leave a rental space behind, it’s pretty hard to leave your home behind.
 And if you put in the time and effort to improve the resident experience, you’ll create a place your residents call home.

 The top five ways to improve the resident experience: